o3de/o3de.org/content/docs/user-guide/assets/pipeline/configuring.md

 ## RC Section

-Use the `RC` section to specify files to be processed by the `rc.exe` program or to be copied as\-is into the asset cache without processing.
+Use the `RC` section to specify files to be processed by the `rc.exe` program or to be copied as-is into the asset cache without processing.
 The `RC` section is only for use by legacy RC modules and for specifying simple file copies to cache.

 The `RC` section consists of a series of *recognizer descriptors*.
 Each descriptor specifies a set of files (by glob or by pattern) and what to do with the specified files.
 Changing the fields of the recognizer invalidates assets according to the change made.